Paul Celan: Emigration and Paris years

 In November 1951, he met the graphic artist Gisèle Lestrange, in Paris.
 He sent her many love letters, influenced by Franz Kafka's correspondence with Milena Jesenská and Felice Bauer.
 They married on 21 December 1952, despite the opposition of her aristocratic family.
-During the following 18 years they wrote over 700 letters; Celan's active correspondents also included Hermann Lenz and his wife Hanne.
+Their first child died a day after birth in 1953 and their second child, son Éric Celan, was born on 6 June 1955.
+During the following 18 years, they wrote over 700 letters; Celan's active correspondents also included Hermann Lenz and his wife Hanne.
 He made his living as a translator and lecturer in German at the École normale supérieure.
 He was a close friend of Nelly Sachs, who later won the Nobel Prize for literature.

 Celan became a French citizen in 1955 and lived in Paris.
 Celan's sense of persecution increased after the widow of a friend, the French-German poet Yvan Goll, unjustly accused him of having plagiarised her husband's work.
 Celan was awarded the Bremen Literature Prize in 1958 and the Georg Büchner Prize in 1960.

 Celan drowned in the river Seine in Paris around 20 April 1970.
 It may have been suicide, and if so, perhaps related to the appearance of Weissglas's poem, dated 1944, in the Romanian journal Neue Literatur, and fears that he might again be accused unfairly of plagiarism, the initial assertions about which, in 1953, later occasioned four psychotic episodes involving paranoia.